What is epithelial tissue? Full Information

 The stratified squamous epithelium in which keratin is found above the last cell layer is called the keratinous epithelium.
 This keratin is a dead protein.
 This keratin is found in hair, skin, nails, feathers of birds, hoofs and horns of animals, etc.

 The stratified squamous epithelium in which keratin is not found above the last cell layer is called the non-keratinous epithelium.
-It is found in the lining of the oral cavity, the pharynx, in the vagina, and the anal canal.
+It is found in the lining of the oral cavity, the pharynx, the vagina, and the anal canal.

 (b) Stratified cuboidal epithelium – The stratified epithelium in which the last cell layer is cuboidal is called the stratified cuboidal epithelium.